Best render APIs and visual testing platforms compared

 • More than one person reviews changes.

-What matters when you compare screenshot tools
+What matters when you compare render tools

 Render control